Do Not Get Discouraged When Growing ~

 This is my very first winter, growing Kratom and I seriously thought I was going to need a greenhouse.
 However, as you can see my Kratom plants are doing well.

 I did buy a very nice greenhouse.
 I will definitely need that for when I want to grow a larger amount of trees.
 But for now my windowsill is working out perfectly.

 The only thing I do to my Kratom plants is give them water and sunshine, that’s it.
-If you need to transplant your Kratom plant, be sure you do use a good soil, such as Miracle Grow Potting Soil.
+If you need to transplant your Kratom plant, be sure you do use a good soil, such as chemical and pesticide free.

-If you live in colder climate than what I have in California, you might have to put your plants in a tent and possibly give them more care, such as maybe special fertilizer etc.
+If you live in colder climate than California, you might have to put your plants in a tent and possibly give them more care, such as maybe special fertilizer etc.

 You’ll never really know unless you try, so I say try!
 What do you have to lose?
 If you can afford it, definitely go for it!!!

 Absolutely, do not let what others have to say about it, and what their experiences were (growing), discourage you into not trying.

 If you do start growing and have questions, please feel free to reach out to me.
 I would love to know how your plants are turning out!

 Don’t Be Afraid To Grow Your Own ~

 These are my Kratom babies and look at how big they are now!!!